 These dogs were good for keeping vermin out of the shops and homes.
 They bred their dogs to be smaller, fierce and feisty.
 During this time, there was much diversity in the breed including size and coat type.
 Some of the terrier’s coats were rough where others were more smooth and silky.

 Yorkies proved to be great ratters in the English woolen mills.
-But as time when on, they became more of a companion dog.
-Breeders began to select for smaller size.
+But as the time when on, they became more of a companion dog.
+Breeders began to select for a smaller size.

 Then, in 1865, a dog emerged name Huddersfield Ben who was to become the father of the Yorkshire terrier.
 He only lived 6 years having met his fate at the wheels of a carriage, but he made his mark on the breed.